Heliport: Heliport airspace

 The airspace immediately surrounding the heliport is called the primary surface.
 This area coincides in shape and size with the designated take-off and landing area.
 This surface is a horizontal plane equal to the elevation of the established heliport elevation.
 The primary surface is further broken down into three distinct regions: the touch-down and lift-off (TLOF) area, the final approach and takeoff (FATO) area, and the safety area.

 The TLOF area is a load-bearing, generally paved area, normally centered in the FATO area, on which the helicopter lands or takes off.
-The FATO area is a defined area over which the pilot completes the final phase of the approach to a hover or a landing, and from which the pilot initiates take-off.
+The FATO area is a defined area over which the pilot completes the final phase of the approach to a hover or landing, and from which the pilot initiates take-off.
 The FATO area elevation is the lowest elevation of the edge of the TLOF area.
 The safety area is a defined area on a heliport surrounding the FATO area intended to reduce the risk of damage to helicopters accidentally diverging from the FATO area.